Skip to main content

 Are Medical Alert devices right for you?

-When we surveyed medical alert system users in February 2025, we learned that 75% of surveyed adults bought a medical alert device for themselves or a loved one after experiencing a fall.
-For many people, the time period after a fall is scary and stressful.
-It’s hard to be open to using a new device like a medical alert system when you’re recovering.
+When we surveyed medical alert system users in February 2025, we learned that 75% of surveyed adults bought a medical alert device for themselves or a loved one after experiencing a fall.3 For many people, the time period after a fall is scary and stressful.
+This fear can lead older adults to restrict their activity, which can then increase falls risk.
+Using a medical alert device can help boost confidence, enabling someone to stay active even after a fall.
+It’s hard to be open to using a new device like a medical alert system when you’re getting back to your daily routine.
 But we think Medical Alert’s clear instructions and simple-to-use devices can help ease the transition.

 “Medical alert systems are essential tools for promoting independence and safety, especially for older adults living at home or in communities,” said Moti Gamburd, CEO of Raya’s Paradise, an older adult care community in California.
 “These systems allow people to quickly call for help in case of an emergency, such as a fall, without having to struggle to reach a phone.
 This timely access to assistance can be lifesaving, especially for those living alone or with limited mobility.”